-This crispy authentic Dominican Tostones recipe (patacones) is what dreams are made of.
-These crispy twice-fried green plantains are served with an easy homemade cilantro garlic sauce (ajillo) and a delicious garlicky pink sauce that are so addicting, you won’t want to stop eating them!
+Dominican Tostones recipe (patacones) are what dreams are made of.
+Crispy twice-fried green plantains are served with an easy homemade cilantro garlic sauce and a delicious garlicky pink sauce that are so addicting, you won’t want to stop eating them!

-This Tostones recipe transports me back to childhood summers spent in the Dominican Republic with my family at my Tia Kika’s home.
-She is my late grandfather’s sister and one of the last siblings left from his generation.
-It’s been nearly a decade since I’ve been back to her home… I can still remember the humidity on my skin, the old metal porch swing, ice-cold raspberry sodas served in tin cups, and crispy fried tostones sprinkled with sea salt.
+It has been nearly a decade since I have been back to her home.
+I can still remember the humidity on my skin, the old metal porch swing, ice-cold raspberry sodas served in tin cups, and crispy fried tostones sprinkled with sea salt.

 A metal folding table with chairs from the turn of the century was set up beneath the fruit trees that lead to the steps of Tia Kika’s home.
-That table meant an intense game of dominos was about to happen between my grandfather, my Tio Umberto, Tio Ramón, and occasionally my Tia Milagros.
-The domino chips would clack against the metal table as the men would shuffle them and yell at each other.
+That table meant an intense game of dominoes was about to happen between my grandfather, my Tio Umberto, Tio Ramón, and occasionally my Tia Milagros.
+The dominoes chips would clack against the metal table as the men would shuffle them and yell at each other.
 I would watch and listen to everyone’s strategies and the stories they told around that old metal table.
-Occasionally I’d make my way into the house and ask my mother if we’d be having tostones– I was obsessed to say the least.
+Occasionally I would make my way into the house and ask my mother if we’d be having crispy tostones– I was obsessed to say the least.

 What are Tostones (Patacones)?

-Tostones, also known as patacones in some Latin American countries, are twice-fried plantains.
+Tostones are twice-fried plantains.
+They are also known as patacones in some Latin American countries.
 For Americans and some Europeans, potato chips (crisps) or french fries are a staple; for Dominicans and other Latin Americans, tostones are a comparable staple.

-This Authentic Dominican Tostones recipe consists of two parts: the Tostones themselves, and the Dipping Sauces.
+This authentic Dominican Tostones recipe consists of two parts: the crispy tostones themselves, and the dipping sauces.

 • Oil for Frying – I like to use sunflower oil.
 However, any neutral-tasting oil like canola, corn, grapeseed, peanut, or safflower oil will work.
 Feel free to use an olive oil blend– you don’t want to use extra virgin as using it for frying will ruin the integrity of the oil.

-• Ajillo – If you enjoy garlic, you will enjoy dipping your tostones in ajillo, a garlic and oil sauce.
+• Ajillo – if you enjoy garlic, you will enjoy dipping your crispy tostones in ajillo, a garlic and oil sauce.
 It is very simple to make and requires garlic, salt, and olive oil.

-• Cilantro (Coriander) Ajillo – for those who love cilantro, I like to add a bit of cilantro to my base ajillo recipe, it adds brightness and freshness to the ajillo and compliments the tostones perfectly.
+• Cilantro (Coriander) Ajillo – this is for those who love cilantro.
+I like to add a bit of cilantro to my base ajillo recipe, it adds brightness and freshness to the ajillo and compliments the tostones perfectly.

 Authentic Dominican Tostones Recipe: Special Equipment

-Don’t get caught up on finding a tostonera, the flat bottom of a sturdy coffee mug, a sturdy plate, or the smooth side of a meat mallet work great too.
+Don’t get caught up on finding a tostonera, the flat bottom of a sturdy coffee mug, a sturdy plate, or the smooth side of a meat mallet works great too.

-If you’re looking to making the tostones within 24 hours of doing the first fry, you can also refrigerate them.
-Once fried, cool the tostones down in a single layer on a parchment-lined cookie sheet or plate(s), cover them, and place in the refrigerator for later frying.
+If you are looking to making the tostones within 24 hours of doing the first fry, you can also refrigerate them.
+Once fried, cool the tostones down in a single layer on a parchment-lined cookie sheet or plates, cover them, and place in the refrigerator for later frying.